 My wrists hurt.
 The policeman hadn’t loosened her up after my second request.
 They threw me in here and I was there.
 Just there and lying there.

 There?
 Where’d I go?
 I lived for 6 years with an interruption in this ugly city, full of rats and cockroaches and knew exactly zero more.
 I just became worse of a person.
 I was always just here and there.
 Where was here?
 I didn’t know.
 I didn’t know.
 A vermin stronghold hides beneath the asphalted roads.
 Would she really be too bad to burn down?
-God, just breath.
+God, just breathe.
 They’re trying to get you down.
 That’s always the plan.
 When you’re little, you fit into their world.
 Stay small.

 They had enough evidence.
 Video cameras inside the subway, video cameras in the station when I went to the toilet, probably also video cameras behind the bathroom mirror in my room.
 There were also several eyewitnesses, fingerprints on the guitar and blood that I lost due to scratches caused by swinging a giant splinter of wood.
 Explained the deep scratches on the leg.
 They showed me the burden of proof, so I let the excuses stay the same.

-“Well, you got me” I said and burned the cigarette I asked for.
+“Well, you got me,” I said and burned the cigarette I asked for.

 “You really haven’t been very careful, Mr. Schradinski”